FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 In requester mode, this field is defined using the PRI parameter of the RECV and CFTRECV commands (for a read transfer) or of the SEND and CFTSEND commands (for a write transfer).
-In <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, use the Transfer priority parameter.
+In , use the Transfer priority parameter.
 As PeSIT only recognizes three priority levels, the following conversions are performed: